Beeswax products should only be used internally or in a sheltered position. Even then, they should be regularly maintained.

 Under these extreme circumstances, the orders you place on our store might be delayed.
 Please reach out to us via email and we will update you on availability.
 We truly appreciate your understanding in this period.

-Carlisle Brass/Eurospec and Assa Abloy (inc. Exidor) have fully closed but we can still supply some of these products.
+Carlisle Brass/Eurospec and Assa Abloy (inc. Exidor) and other suppliers are partially closed but we can still supply most of these products albeit with a short delay.
 Please e-mail us with your requirements.